cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 ### 2 Lambda

 - Go to the Lambda services page and Create function
 - Author from scratch
 - Name the lambda **kilroy_burn_lambda**
 - Choose an existing role: **kilroy_burn_role**
 - Create function
 - Edit code inline (see below), select Python 3.6, keep event handler as lambda_function.lambda_handler
+  - The code is included below these five steps for cut-and-paste
   - Modify the pasted code by searching for the string 'kilroy mod' and making modifications as directed
 - Environment variables and Tags may be left blank
   - It is good practice to tag everything; so we recommend entering the tag Key = Owner and Value = your User name